moka-guys/mokabed/LiveBedfiles/Pan5132_LogFile.md

     Strand information obtained from Ensembl
     Diff performed in vscode between _Pan5132_missed.bed and _Pan4973_missed.bed, no differences in shared regions

+    ## NOTE: fix the naming of the GREM1_SCG5 intronic regions.
+It doesn't need to have the additional details.

 7. Regenerate (final) exomedepth files giving the additional non-exonic regions from last step TestArea_for_bed_generation_script/makeExomedepth.sh hg19 Pan5132_final Pan5132data_4col.bed _Pan5132_missed.bed